 QIMA can conduct an inspection at your production facility anywhere in the world, within 48 hours of your order.
 You can also schedule regular inspections to ensure your production process maintains the standards you expect.

-Furthermore, QIMA can audit your suppliers to ensure that they conform to your and your buyers’ ethical, social and environmental expectations.
+Furthermore, QIMA can audit your suppliers to ensure that they conform to ethical, social and environmental expectations from you and your buyers.

-Get in touch with an QIMA specialist and begin exporting to the UK and the EU with confidence.
+Get in touch with a QIMA specialist and begin exporting to the EU with confidence.